 Our indemnity is based on the principle of discretion.
 This means we can consider every case on its individual merit and be adaptable to meeting the diverse needs of our members.
 Dental Protection opened nearly 100 new cases in Hong Kong in 2022.

-The medical landscape is continually changing and is rarely straightforward; new challenges and issues constantly arise, some of which were inconceivable just a few years ago.
+The dental landscape is continually changing and is rarely straightforward; new challenges and issues constantly arise, some of which were inconceivable just a few years ago.
 Discretion means we can offer help in unusual circumstances or where a new problem appears.
 It's why we use people, not contracts to make these decisions.